AlibabaCloudDocs/oss/intl.en-US/Tools/ossbrowser/Quick start.md

 -   Copy objects or folders
     1. In the specified bucket or folder, select the object or folder that you want to copy.
 Click **Copy**.
     2. Go to the bucket or folder to which you want to copy the data.
 Click **Paste**.
 If the source and destination addresses of the copied object are the same, the original object is overwritten.
-If the storage class of the overwritten object is IA, Archive, or Cold Archive, and the object has been stored for less than the specified number of days, early deletion fees are incurred.
-For more information, see [Billing items and methods](/intl.en-US/Pricing/Billing items and methods/Overview.md).
+If the storage class of the overwritten object is Infrequent Access \(IA\), Archive, or Cold Archive, and the object has been stored for less than the specified number of days, early deletion fees are incurred.
+For more information about early deletion fees, see [Billing items and methods](/intl.en-US/Pricing/Billing items and methods/Overview.md).
 -   Move objects or folders
     1. In the specified bucket or folder, select the objects or folders that you want to move and choose **More** \> **Move**.
     2. Go to the bucket or folder to which you want to copy the data.
 Click **Paste**.